 Conclusion: Making an Informed Location Decision

-Deciding where to build a new solar manufacturing plant in Central Europe is a complex interplay of cost, skill, and strategic priorities.
+Deciding where to build a new solar manufacturing plant in Central Europe is a complex balancing act between cost, skill, and strategic priorities.
 Germany offers unparalleled technical expertise at a premium price.
-Poland provides an outstanding balance of scale, skill, and cost-effectiveness.
+Poland provides an outstanding blend of scale, skill, and cost-effectiveness.
 The Czech Republic presents a stable, high-quality industrial environment but with a very tight labor market.